Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Experimental Results

-For experiments shown in Secs.~\ref{subsection:exp_synthetic} and~\ref{subsection:exp_real}, the Khanhha dataset~\cite{bib:Khanhha} was used to finetune the whole network for CSBSR. the SR and segmentation networks.
-This dataset consists of CRACK500~\cite{bib:zhang2016road}, GAPs~\cite{bib:eisenbach2017how}, CrackForest~\cite{bib:shi2016automatic}, AEL~\cite{bib:amhaz2016automatic}, cracktree200~\cite{bib:zou2012cracktree}, DeepCrack~\cite{bib:liu2019deepcrack}, and CSSC~\cite{bib:CSSC} datasets.
+{\bf Training:} For experiments shown in Secs.~\ref{subsection:exp_synthetic} and~\ref{subsection:exp_real}, the Khanhha dataset~\cite{bib:Khanhha} was used to finetune the whole network for CSBSR. the SR and segmentation networks.
+This dataset consists of CRACK500~\cite{bib:zhang2016road}, German Asphalt Pavement distress (GAPs)~\cite{bib:eisenbach2017how}, CrackForest~\cite{bib:shi2016automatic}, three data named Aigle-RN, ESAR and LCMS (AEL)~\cite{bib:amhaz2016automatic}, cracktree200~\cite{bib:zou2012cracktree}, DeepCrack~\cite{bib:liu2019deepcrack}, and Concrete Structure Spalling and Crack (CSSR)~\cite{bib:CSSC} datasets.
 As shown in the sample images of these datasets, (Fig.~\ref{fig:sample_images}), the Khanhha dataset is challenging so that a variety of structures are observed and the properties of annotated cracks differ between the elemental datasets~\cite{bib:zhang2016road,bib:eisenbach2017how,bib:shi2016automatic,bib:amhaz2016automatic,bib:zou2012cracktree,bib:liu2019deepcrack,bib:CSSC}.
 In the Khanhha dataset, the image size is $448 \times 448$ pixels, which is regarded as a HR image in our experiments.
-The dataset has 9, 122, 481, and 1,695 training, validation, and test images.
+The dataset has \num{9122481}, and \num{1695} training, validation, and test images.
 These training and test sets were used as training images for all experiments and test images in experiments shown in Sec.~\ref{subsection:exp_synthetic}, respectively.